 Make sure you have a clean, natural water source, whether that is a well, a lake, river, stream, or natural spring.
 And make sure you have a good filtration system, and water storage tank as well for backup just in case your natural source is somehow tainted or polluted.

 NATURAL BUILDING MATERIALS

 Wood, rock, stone, clay, and mud are all natural materials you will need in some form or another.
 It makes sense to make sure you can provide materials for every aspect of living that you can.
-Besides that, it saves you money in the long run, and is much more sustainable.
+These materials save you money in the long run and are much more sustainable.